 The decline in numbers was slower in Northern Ireland than in the rest of the island but even here by the late 1970s the pedigree herd numbered only thirty breeding females and two bulls, maintained by only two breeders.
 In 1979 the Rare Breeds Survival Trust (RBST) recognised the Irish Moiled as endangered and placed the breed on its ‘critical’ list.
 Enthusiasts began to work actively to revive the breed and their efforts have been rewarded ensuring that the Irish Moiled remains part of our proud agricultural story.

-Extracts from 'On the Modern and Ancient Races of Oxen in Ireland'
+‘Extract from ‘On the Modern and Ancient Races of Oxen in Ireland’ by William Wilde (father of Oscar Wilde from Roscommon) Presented to the Royal Irish Academy in 1858